 HEC’s Ft.
 Irwin location serves active duty military members through the Army’s Career Skills Programs (CSPs).
 The CSP at the Ft.
 Irwin location provides career training in crane operation that helps active duty troops to make the transition to a civilian occupation more smoothly upon completion of their service.
 In addition to career training, CSPs offer other resources and opportunities for active duty personnel, such as apprenticeships, on-the-job training, job shadowing, internships and employment skills training.

 Our California – Ft.
 Irwin location is one of seven locations across the nation.
 The other six include:

 We’re dedicated to preparing our students for their future careers as crane operators.
 Our programs combine practical application and classroom discussion that promotes a deep comprehension of the subject matter.
 The mix of hands-on learning and mastery of textbook technical knowledge helps equip students with the skills they need to excel in the field.
 You can enroll in our programs knowing we will strive to provide you with one of the best heavy equipment educations around.

 At our California – Ft.
 Irwin location, we are proud to offer students the following program:

 HEC’s Ft.
-Irwin campus is an approved testing site by the National Commission for the Certification of Crane Operators (NCCCO).
+Irwin location is an approved testing site by the National Commission for the Certification of Crane Operators (NCCCO).
 This means you can take the certification exam at our location after finishing the Certificate of Heavy Equipment Operations – Mobile Crane program.

 After completing your training at Heavy Equipment College of America’s California – Ft.
 Irwin location, you will be ready to apply for a variety of jobs operating mobile cranes.
 Some of these categories include: